Our recruitment process

 Call with the hiring manager

-After the shortlist is finalized, you'll be invited to speak to one or two members of the team where you'll be asked more questions about your education/career and get the chance to ask more in-depth questions about the types of projects specific to the team.
+After the shortlist is finalized, you’ll be invited to speak to one or two members of the team, when you’ll be asked more questions about your education/career and get the chance to find out more details about the types of projects specific to the team.

 Assessment

-You'll be sent a task to complete, typically within 1 week, and your final interview will also be scheduled too.
+You’ll be sent a task to complete, typically within 1 week, and your final interview will also be scheduled.
 The task set will be reflective of the type of work you could be doing within the team.
-This could be a writing test, presentation or something else specific to the role.
+This could be a writing test, a presentation or something else specific to the role.

 Final interview